-- · regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication, or field alerts to physicians and pharmacies; - · regulatory authorities may withdraw their approval of the product or require us to take our approved products off the market; - we may be required to change the way the product is manufactured or administered and we may be required to conduct additional clinical trials or change the labeling of our products; - we may have limitations on how we promote our products; and - · we may be subject to litigation or product liability claims.
+- · regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication, or field alerts to physicians and pharmacies; - regulatory authorities may withdraw their approval of the product or require us to take our approved products off the - we may be required to change the way the product is manufactured or administered and we may be required to conduct additional clinical trials or change the labeling of our products; - we may have limitations on how we promote our products; - and - · we may be subject to litigation or product liability

 Even if our product candidates receive regulatory approval in the United States, we may never receive approval or commercialize our product candidates outside of the United States.
 In order to market and commercialize any product candidate outside of the United States, we must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 Approval procedures vary among countries and can involve additional product testing and additional administrative review periods.
 For example, European regulatory authorities generally require a trial comparing the efficacy of the new drug to an existing drug prior or subsequent to granting approval.
 The time required to obtain approval in other countries might differ from that required to obtain FDA approval.
 The regulatory approval process in other countries may include all of the risks detailed above regarding FDA approval in the United States as well as other risks.
-Regulatory approval none country process in others.
+Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory approval process in others.
 Failure to obtain regulatory approval in other countries or any delay or setback in obtaining such approval could have the same adverse effects detailed above regarding FDA approval in the United States.
 Such effects include the risks that our product candidates may not be approved for all indications requested, which could limit the uses of our product candidates and have an adverse effect on product sales and potential royalties, and that such approval may be subject to limitations on the indicated uses for which the product may be marketed or require costly, post-marketing follow-up studies.